MasterMalli/test-cms/README.md

 # TestCms

+See the [demo](https://test-cms-22606.firebaseapp.com) of this project in action.

 This project is an example of a simple CMS, using the following technologies:
 - Angular 5
 - Firebase